the-au-forml-lab/the-au-forml-lab.github.io/colloquium.md

 #### Schedule

-Unfortunately, there is no colloquiom this Spring 2022.
+Unfortunately, there is no colloquium this Spring 2022.

+The Lightning Talk Series, however, will periodically take place during Spring 2022: please reach out to [Dr. Gokila Dorai](https://web2.augusta.edu/faculty/directory/view.php?id=GDORAI) if you are interested.

 <!--
 - 21/01/2022 : TBA